 North Pole: The Ultimate Arctic Adventure

-Day 2: Embarkation Day in Murmansk From Helsinki, you'll join your fellow passengers on the charter flight to Murmansk, Russia, where you'll embark on your voyage to the North Pole and get acquainted with 50 Years of Victory, the world's largest and most powerful icebreaker.
+Day 2: Embarkation Day in Murmansk, Russia From Helsinki, you'll join your fellow passengers on the charter flight to Murmansk, Russia, where you'll embark on your voyage to the North Pole and get acquainted with 50 Years of Victory, the world's largest and most powerful icebreaker.

 Day 7: 90° North The anticipation reaches a climax as you reach the North Pole!
-Many travelers find themselves overcome with emotion, while others are in a festive and celebratory mood.
-Take photos, call your family, wave a flag; just be sure to enjoy your moment at the top!
-Later, everyone will celebrate with a champagne toast and a BBQ on the ice.
+Many travellers find themselves overcome with emotion, while others are in a festive and celebratory mood.
+Take photos, call your family, wave a flag - just be sure to enjoy your moment at the top!
+Later, everyone will celebrate with a toast and a BBQ on the ice.
 If the opportunity allows, you have the option of taking a polar plunge into the icy waters around the North Pole.
-We'll also attempt to launch passengers high above the pole in out hot air balloon to commemorate this great moment (highly weather dependent).
+An attempt will also be made to launch passengers high above the pole in a hot air balloon to commemorate this great moment (highly weather dependent).

-Day 8: Southbound in the Arctic Ocean On our return voyage you can sit back and relax.
-As you head further south, you may get lucky and spot polar bears hunting for seals
+Day 8: Southbound in the Arctic Ocean On the return voyage you can sit back and relax.
+As you head further south, you may get lucky and spot polar bears hunting for seals.

-Days 9 & 10: Franz Josef Land This group of 191 islands forms the most northerly archipelago in Eurasia and lies entirely within the Arctic Circle.
+Days 9 & 10: Franz Josef Land and the Arctic Ocean This group of 192 islands forms the most northerly archipelago in Eurasia and lies entirely within the Arctic Circle.
 Here you'll explore Cape Flora and discover historic remains from three ill-fated arctic expeditions.
-When conditions permit, we'll launch the Zodiacs and cruise beneath towering cliffs to explore remote seabird colonies.
-The 50 Years of Victory helicopter will provide aerial sightseeing and our Zodiacs will transfer you to seldom-visited landing sites.
+You may also have the chance, if conditions allow, to explore remote seabird colonies while Zodiac cruising beneath towering cliffs, or enjoy another breathtaking aerial sightseeing tour aboard the Victory helicopter.

-Days 11 & 12: At Sea Enjoy your time on deck or reminisce with your shipmates and new friends as you cross the Arctic Ocean back to Murmansk.
-Expedition staff will be on hand to answer any remaining questions, and point out wildlife during the return journey.
+Days 11 & 12: Southbound at Sea Enjoy your time on deck or reminisce with your shipmates and new friends as you cross the Arctic Ocean back to Murmansk.
+Expedition staff will be on hand to answer any remaining questions and point out wildlife during the return journey.

 Day 13: Disembarkation Day in Murmansk Returning to Russia's most northerly city, it will be time to bid farewell to 50 Years of Victory.
 You'll be transferred to the airport for your charter flight to Helsinki, Finland, to enjoy one final night with your newfound friends.

 Day 14: Helsinki, Finland After breakfast, your official Quark Expeditions journey comes to an end.
-We do encourage you to spend time exploring Helsinki, Tallinn (the capital of Estonia) and St. Petersburg
+You may wish to spend time exploring Helsinki, Tallinn (the capital of Estonia) and St Petersburg.

 Important reminder: Embracing the unexpected is part of the legacy and excitement of expedition travel.
 When travelling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 The above is a tentative outline of what you'll experience on this voyage; please be aware that no specific itinerary can be guaranteed.

-• Shipboard accommodation with daily housekeeping • All breakfasts, lunches, dinners and snacks on board • Non alcohoolic drinks, beer, wine and soft drinks during lunch and dinner.
-(All other bar beverages are available at an additinal cost) • All shore landings per the daily programme • Leadership throughout the voyage by our experienced Expedition Leader • All Zodiac transfers and cruising per the daily programme • Formal and informal presentations by our Expedition Team • Downloadable photographic journal documentation the expedition • Waterproof expedition boots on loan • An official Quark Expeditions parka to keep • Coffee, tea and cocoa available around the clock • Hair dryer and bathrobes in every cabin • Comprehensive pre-departure materials, including a map and an informative Arctic Reader • All miscellaneous service taxes and port charges throughout the programme • All luggage handling aboard the ship • Emergency evacuation insurance to a maximum benefit of USD 100,000 per person • Russian invitation letter for visa application provided after final payment • Group helicopter flight seeing in the daily programme.
+• Shipboard accommodation with daily housekeeping • All meals, snacks, soft drinks and juices on board • Beer and house wine during dinner • All shore landings per the daily programme • Leadership throughout the voyage by an experienced Expedition Leader • All Zodiac transfers and cruising per the daily programme • Formal and informal presentations by an Expedition Team and special guests as scheduled • Photographic journal documenting the expedition • Waterproof expedition boots on loan for shore landings • Official Quark Expeditions parka to keep • Coffee, tea and cocoa available around the clock • Complimentary reusable water bottle • Hair dryer and bathrobe in every cabin • Comprehensive onboard materials, including a map and an informative Arctic Reader • All miscellaneous service taxes and port charges throughout the programme • All luggage handling aboard the ship • Emergency evacuation insurance to a maximum benefit of US$500,000 per person • Russian invitation letter for visa application provided after final payment

-Mandatory Transfer Package Includes • One night pre and post expedition hotel accommodation in Helsinki with breakfast • Round trip flights Helsinki to Murmansk • Transfers to and from ship • Transfers between the airport and hotel in Helsinki
+Mandatory Transfer Package Includes: • One night's pre-expedition airport hotel accommodation in Helsinki • Charter flight from Helsinki to Murmansk • Transfers to and from the ship • Charter flight from Murmansk to Helsinki • One night's post-expedition airport hotel accommodation in Helsinki

 Pricing (per person) $USD